asaraog/msds431week8/README.md

 vale test.txt --config=_vale.ini
 ```

 Install Wails.
 Input 1 or 2 to indicate singular or plural respectively.
 If correctly input, clicking the 'Lint it' button will prompt a file dialog to open.
 Select the appropriate text file (test.txt).
+Output should be identical to using the CLI.
 ```
 xcode-select --install
 go install github.com/wailsapp/wails/v2/cmd/wails@latest